| |

 Examples of Recycled Materials

-Here are 10 examples of everyday materials we can all recycle and do our part in making our planet a greener place.
+Here are 10 examples of everyday materials we can all recycle and do our part to make our planet greener.

 • Cardboard boxes